eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 Based on the observation of the strange underwear there would be a probability of 0.29 that your partner was cheating on you.
 This is a classic example of how when you need Bayes theorem the most, it will be hard to estimate meaningful probabilities.

 In this case setting the prior odds objectively would be very difficult.
 Living with someone means that you have many, many data points about their behavior.
-To set your prior should you naively ignore additional information and set the prior based on the general population, or should you include additional insights like 'your partner has been acting weird recently'?
+To set your prior should you naively ignore additional information and set the prior based on the general population, or should you include additional insights like *your partner has been acting weird recently*?

 Setting the relative likelihoods is similarly difficult.
 The observed evidence (strange underwear) was unusual evidence with very little, if any, historical or logical precedent.
 Subjective probabilities are the only possible way to quantify beliefs in a situation like this, but that does not mean they are easy to assign.